en-yao/aiap18-tan-en-yao-162H/README.md

 F1 Score - The F1 Score is the harmonic mean of precision and recall.
 It provides a single metric that balances the trade-off between precision and recall, especially useful when you need to balance both metrics.
 It is particularly useful in cases of imbalanced datasets where you want to ensure that both false positives and false negatives are minimized.

 ROC AUC - AUC-ROC measures the performance of a classification model at various threshold settings.
 It is typically used for binary classifications.
-For multiclass problems where the target variable has more than two categories such as "Low", "Medium", "High", `OneVsRestClassifier()` will be required for evaluating the ROC AUC curve for each category.
-Additionally, `multi_class='ovr'` will be passed to `roc_auc_score()`
+For multiclass problems where the target variable has more than two categories such as "Low", "Medium", "High", `OneVsRestClassifier()` is used for evaluating the ROC AUC curve for each category.
+Additionally, `multi_class='ovr'` will be passed to `roc_auc_score()`.
+The ROC AUC curve is saved in the file`chart.png` in the *src* folder

 ### Overview of key findings from the EDA
-- Data cleaning is necessary to remove duplicate rows, impute missing values and combine redundant categories for some categorical features
+- Data cleaning is necessary to remove duplicate rows, impute missing values and merge categories into broader groups for some categorical features
-- There seems to be slight imbalance in the target variable.
+- There is slight imbalance in the target variable.
-- There is a significant number of outliers across several numerical features, but only the outliers from "Wet Bulb Temperature (deg F)" will need to be removed due to suspected instrument error
+- There is a significant number of outliers across several numerical features, but only the outliers from "Wet Bulb Temperature (deg F)" are removed as they are outside the normal instrument measuring range between about 0°F and 100°F.

 ### Describe how features in the dataset are processed